How To Find Remainder In Python

 1. Use the Modulo Operator for Cyclical Operations

 The modulo operator is excellent for handling cyclical or repeating sequences.
-Consider a scenario where you need to process data in a circular buffer.
+In practice, consider a scenario where you need to process data in a circular buffer.
 The modulo operator can help you wrap around to the beginning of the buffer when you reach the end.

 buffer_size = 10